 }

-// Use it in your scraping flow
+// Usage in scraping flow

 await page.goto('https://example.com');